sneuensc/mapache/README.md

 - **Data2** (paired-end format)**:** Path to the reverse fastq file (R2) for paired-end data or `NULL` for single-end data.
 The file may be gzipped or not.
 Path may be absolute or relative to the working directory.
 - **MAPQ:** Fastq-file specific mapping quality filtering threshold.
 - **PL:** Sequencing platform or any other text (single word) to annotate in the read group line `@RG` in the the bam file.

+👆🏿 Note that you can select any label you want for the columns SM, LB, ID and PL; that is, they do not need to match any substring or the name of your FASTQ files.
+However, we recommend that you stick to meaningful names (e.g.: Denisova, Mota, UstIshim, Anzick, lib1, lib2, lib3_USER, etc.) and ACII characters.

 ## Adapt config file
 By default, mapache is configured to map ancient data to a human reference genome.
 You need to specify the path to the reference genome in FASTA format in the configuration file (`config/config.yaml`) provided by mapache.